7533268CanadaInc/retrospective/README.md

 I will show you that you can create your own controller within a component.
 Enough talk, let's see some example:

-First of all, let's setup the project directory
+First of all, let's setup the project directory (you can also see this example in `examples/main-example` directory)
 ```
 my-project/
 |